Fruchtix/at-tattoo/README.md

-This is going to be a tattoo website using nextjs, react, typescript, tailwindcss.
+This is going to be a tattoo website using nextjs, react, typescript, tailwindcss, eslint + prettier.